9th Annual Stumptown Comics Fest

 It looks like internationally-known comics-brainiac superstar Scott McCloud will be joining us today!
 In a surprise visit, Scott, probably best known for Understanding Comics, Reinventing Comics, and his latest, Making Comics, will be taking a detour from his ongoing 50-State Tour to come check out Stumptown.
 You can most likely find him wandering the hall, or resting with friends Jenn Manley Lee and Barry Deutsch at table 77.

-Second, our official photographer this year, Joshin Yamada, has started a flickr group for the Stumptown Comics Fest, and has already posted a bunch of pictures from yesterday as well as from the awesome pre-Fest party thrown by exhibitors Steve Lieber and Sara Ryan.
+Second, our official photographer this year, Joshin Yamada, has started a for the Stumptown Comics Fest, and has already posted a bunch of pictures from yesterday as well as from the awesome pre-Fest party thrown by exhibitors Steve Lieber and Sara Ryan.
 So, if you've been taking pictures, please feel free to post them here, and if you know who someone is in one of the pictures, help us label them!

 The Third Annual Stumptown Comics Fest hits Portland this weekend with its largest assortment of creators, cartoonists, illustrators, publishers and retailers yet.
 The show runs for two big days, Friday, October 27th and Saturday, October 28th in the south end of the Oregon Convention Center's Portland Ballroom.